rodit/rbot-scripts/docs/13 Examples.md

 {
 	public void ScriptMain(ScriptInterface bot)
 	{
+        // Setup options
-        bot.Options.SafeTimings = true;
+        // It is recommended that these two options are always enabled. bot.Options.SafeTimings = true;
         bot.Options.RestPackets = true;

         // Setup skills
-        // This can also be done in the skills UI, but bot.Skills.StartTimer() must still be called. bot.Skills.LoadSkills("Skills/VoidHighlord.xml");
+        // This can also be done in the skills UI. bot.Skills.StartSkills("Skills/VoidHighlord.xml");
-        bot.Skills.StartTimer();

         // Load the bank.
         bot.Player.LoadBank();